Jean-Baptiste Fleuriot-Lescot

-Jean-Baptiste Edmond Fleuriot-Lescot (1761 – 28 July 1794), also known as Lescot-Fleuriot, was a Belgian architect, sculptor, and revolutionary politician.
+Jean-Baptiste Edmond Fleuriot-Lescot (1761 – 28 July 1794), also known as Lescot-Fleuriot, was an architect, sculptor, and revolutionary politician from the Austrian Netherlands.
 He briefly served as Mayor of Paris in 1794 during the most radical phase of the French Revolution, and was executed by guillotine alongside Maximilien Robespierre and his allies on 9 Thermidor Year II.

 Biography

 Early life and career

 Fleuriot-Lescot was born in Brussels in 1761, the son of Nicolas Fleuriot-Lescot, an officer of the University of Paris, and Erneste Ebherlinck.
 He worked as an architect and sculptor, and served the Duke of La Rochefoucauld-Liancourt, directing peat operations in Liancourt (Oise) from 1785.
 He later settled in Paris, where he married Françoise Madeleine Belloir-Dutally in 1788.

 In 1789, he participated in the Brabant Revolution against the reforms of Emperor Joseph II, before taking refuge in France.

 Revolutionary activity

 Once in Paris, Fleuriot-Lescot became active in revolutionary politics.
 He joined the radical Jacobins and allied himself with Maximilien Robespierre.
 He was appointed commissioner of public works and worked under architect Bernard Poyet for the revolutionary Commune of Paris.

 A staunch supporter of the sans-culottes, he participated in key demonstrations, including the Champ de Mars and the Insurrection of 10 August 1792.
 In March 1793, he was appointed substitute to the public prosecutor of the Revolutionary Tribunal, Antoine Quentin Fouquier-Tinville.